avishka91/client-server-architecture/README.md

 6. **Enabling/Disabling**: A filter can be easily registered or unregistered (e.g., disable verbose logging in production) without touching any resource class.

-Our `LoggingFilter` implements both `ContainerRequestFilter` and `ContainerResponseFilter`, logging the HTTP method and URI for incoming requests and the status code for outgoing responses using `java.util.logging.Logger`.
+Our `LoggingFilter` implements both `ContainerRequestFilter` and `ContainerResponseFilter`, logging the HTTP method and URI for incoming requests and the status code for outgoing responses.
+In Tomcat, these logs appear in the console during development and in `logs/catalina.out` in production.